dessa-oss/atlas/examples/README.md

 ### [grid_search](./grid_search/__main__.py)

 This module gives an example implementation of hyperparameter (grid) search using the Hyperparameter placeholder provided by Foundations as well as calling the `.grid_search()` method with ranges of parameters.
-See `grid_search/__main__.py` for more in-depth information.
+See the source file for more in-depth information.

 `python -m grid_search`